 I have a Masters degree in Education and I enjoy singing, doing crafts, going to the library or cafe to observe or doodle stuff.

 Hey!
 I’m Naglaa I’m originally from Iraq.
-This is my first year working at St Mary’s School helping the teachers and especially the students in their learning as a teacher aide.
+This is my second year working at St Mary’s School helping the teachers and especially the students in their learning as a teacher aide.
 Aside from that I’m a personal trainer so I love being active.

 Hi, my name is Glenda Campbell.
 I am the school secretary and you will find me in the office.
 I take care of attendance and the sick bay amongst other things.
 Pop by and say hello sometime.
 I have a daughter, Ella and in my spare time I love to travel or holiday at our caravan at Mangawhai.